 - The construction of national award-winning parks

-- The design of the King City Senior Centre and Library project
+- The construction of the King City Library and Senior Centre

 King Township Councillor – Ward 1